Niska Landholdings

 Recommendation 2: Continue to advocate and promote partnership opportunities to manage and monitor the biodiversity and ecological systems within Niska.

-At this time, only the two parcels that are being transferred to the City of Guelph have been declared surplus, as approved by the GRCA Board on January 23, 2026, and in accordance with the GRCA’s Land Disposition Policy.
+The two parcels being transferred to the City of Guelph were declared surplus, as approved by the GRCA Board on January 23, 2026, and in accordance with the GRCA’s Land Disposition Policy.

-In keeping with the Niska Landholdings Management Plan, the discussions with the City have focussed on the two natural area parcels intended for passive recreation.
+In keeping with the Niska Landholdings Management Plan, the discussions with the City have focussed on the two parcels intended for passive recreation, specifically the southwestern parcel and the northern parcel, which were historically open to the public and provide the benefits of nature.

-The Province requires that any revenue generated from the land sale must go into the GRCA’s Land Sales reserve for projects of the following nature:
+The Province requires that any revenue generated from the land sale must go into the GRCA’s Land Sale Proceeds reserve project [unless otherwise directed by the Minister of the Environment, Conservation and Parks, per Section 21(7), Conservation Authorities Act], for projects of the following nature:

 • Acquisition of provincially significant conservation lands and/or managed forests